yyoung-50/vault-troubleshooting-lab/scenarios/02-policy-deny.md

 **Identify the Root Cause**

-- The token does not have the app-policy attached.
-Confirmed by output of command "vault token lookup"
+- The token does not have the app-policy attached, and this was confirmed by the output of the command "vault token lookup"

 - Or the policy path is wrong (e.g., kv/app/* instead of kv/data/app/* for KV v2).